-Basically, if you find yourself doing a lot of cleanings, and passing up restorative procedures because you can’t fit it in your schedule, you might want to look at hiring a hygienist.
+Basically, if you find yourself doing a lot of cleanings, and passing up restorative or cosmetic dental procedures because you can’t fit it in your schedule, you might want to look at hiring a hygienist.

 Obviously a less-experienced hygienist will be cheaper, but will probably also generate less revenue.
 So look at experience like an investment: you’ll have to spend money to make money.
 More importantly than that, look for people who are social, and do things like make eye contact and give thorough answers in interviews.
 The hygienist will have contact with upwards of 98% of your patients, and many will spend infinitely more time with him or her than with you.

 You patients need to like your hygienist more than they like you, because that is who they spend most of their time with.
 That relationship is key to your success, and while you want to hire someone who knows what they’re doing, more so you need someone who is good with people and offers great customer service.
 When screening candidates for your dental practice, it is more important to ask questions about how they interact with people than their technical knowhow.
 Skills can always be taught.
 Personality cannot.

 DentReps, a dental jobs site, shares other qualities that can make a dental hygienist one to pursue when hiring.
 These include: